nagydani/seedling/syntax/EXAMPLE01.md

 algorithm.
 As long as our specification contains no contradictions, the compiler finds us a solution.

-From a type safety perspective, inner functions that are immediately called can be assumed to have all the locals of the calling function as their argument type, unless otherwise specified.
-This is slightly different from having an empty argument type as they can still "reach out" to the local stack of the enclosing function as if they were in an access monad.
-If such inner functions are not immediately used or even exposed ( e. g. by returning them ), explicit declarations of the access monad are required.
+From a type safety perspective, inner functions are not exactly pure, as they can "reach out" to the local stack of the enclosing function as if they were in an access monad.
+If such inner functions are exposed, explicit declarations of the access monad are required.
 But not in this example.